 Safe with Normal Precautions#

-- Psyrri — Safe, but emptier streets late at night
+- Psyrri — Very safe overall, but some emptier streets late at night

-- Gazi — Nightlife area, busy until late
+- Gazi — Nightlife area, busy and well-lit until 3 AM

 Use Extra Caution#

-- Metaxourgeio — Gentrifying but still rough edges, especially at night.
+- Metaxourgeio — Gentrifying but still rough around the edges, especially after dark.

-- Vathi Square area — Near Omonia, can feel sketchy after dark.
+- Vathi Square area — Near Omonia, can feel uncomfortable after dark.

 Is Athens Safe at Night?#